SUMSarizer/SUMSarizer/README.md

 	heroku config:pull --overwrite --interactive

-If you add config items:

-	heroku config:push
+If you add config items, add them in the management CLI.
+There are some settings that will only apply to the production server, and you don't want to overwrite them.

 Run
 ---